-As of June 30, 2017, the Company had a cash and cash equivalents balance of \$1.6 million, (December 31, 2016 - \$0.7 million) to settle current liabilities of \$0.4 million (December 31, 2016 - \$0.5 million).
+As of December 31, 2017, the Company had a cash and cash equivalents balance of \$0.7 million, (December 31, 2016 - \$0.7 million) to settle current liabilities of \$23.6 million (December 31, 2016 - \$0.5 million).

-In order to meet future working capital requirements, the Company may need to sell non-core assets, cut costs and/or raise additional capital (as permitted pursuant to the RCF Loan Agreement).
-There can be no assurance that the Company will be successful in selling non-core assets, cutting sufficient costs and/or, in compliance with the RCF Loan Agreement (note 5), raising financing to meet the Company's future working capital requirements.
+In order to meet future working capital requirements, the Company may need to sell non-core assets, cut costs, raise additional capital (as permitted pursuant to the RCF Loan Agreement) and/or renegotiate the terms of the RCF Loan.
+There can be no assurance that the Company will be successful in selling non-core assets, cutting sufficient costs, raising financing in compliance with the RCF Loan Agreement (Note 5) and/or renegotiating the terms of the RCF Loan to meet the Company's future working capital requirements.